PANTS & SKIRTS

 - Need help in tying your tie?
 Here’s a helpful link that’ll get you up to speed in a hurry: Learn How To Tie a Tie, or How to Tie a Tie.
 This link, Expert Tie Instructions, will forward you to YouTube with numerous variations.

 - As with ties, we recommend keeping patterns simple and colors subdued.
-Again, the idea is keep the viewer’s gaze fixed upon your eyes/face, not an abundance of colors and patterns.
+Again, the idea is keeping the viewer’s gaze fixed upon your eyes/face, not an abundance of colors and patterns.

 - Scarfs, by their nature, tend to be heavily patterned.
 Therefore, unless you desire your family portrait to be more about your scarf than you, please select a scarf pattern that is not only simple but the color is muted.